Emu (beer)

-Emu is a beer brand name now owned by Lion.
-It was originally brewed by the Emu Brewery in 1908 until the brewery's sale to the Swan Brewery in 1927.
+Emu is a beer brand name owned by Lion.
+It was originally brewed by the Emu Brewery in 1908, until the brewery's sale to the Swan Brewery in 1927.
 The production of the Emu branded beer continued from a separate autonomous brewery in Perth until 1978, and then was relocated to a combined brewery in Canning Vale.
 In 2014 Lion Nathan moved production of both the Emu and Swan beer brands to the company's West End Brewery in Adelaide.
-Following the closure of the West End Brewery in October 2020, it was announced that Swan and Emu branded beer would be brewed at either the Castlemaine Perkins brewery in Brisbane or Tooheys brewery in Sydney.
+Following the closure of the West End Brewery in October 2020, it was announced that Swan and Emu branded beer would be brewed at either the Castlemaine Perkins brewery in Brisbane or Tooheys Brewery in Sydney.

 Varieties

 Emu Bitter

-Emu Bitter is a mild bitter lager that has a strong hops taste, which was introduced in 1923 as one of Swan Brewing Companies flagships.
+Emu Bitter is a mild bitter Australian lager that has a strong hops taste, which was introduced in 1923 as one of Swan Brewing Company's flagships.
 The alcohol by volume content of the beer is currently 4.0%.

 The man pictured on the label is former Swan Brewer Ken Arrowsmith.
 He oversaw the introduction of Emu Draft and was head brewer during the brands popularity boom in the late 1980s and into the 1990s.
-Colloquial names for the beer include:"Bush Chooks", "EB" or "Kenny".
+Colloquial names for the beer include "bush chook", "EB" and "Kenny".